chrscmpl/TheOdinProject/Foundations/1.Prerequisites/1.How-Does-The-Web-Work/Knowledge-Check.md

 ## **What is the internet?**

-The Internet is an infrastructure of wires that go underground and under the Sea that connect the whole world, the Infrastructure ramificates through nationals, regional, …, locals Internet Hubs that control all of the flow of information.
+The Internet is an infrastructure of wires that go underground and under the Sea that connect the whole world, the Infrastructure ramifies through national, regional, …, local Internet Hubs that control all of the flow of information.

 ---